Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 \subsection{Day-ahead electricity market}

 We considered one-shot dispatch for the day-ahead electricity market with $T=7$.
 The initial SoC of the storage was 2.5 MWh.
 The regulation requirements were set one-sided at each time interval to avoid simultaneous clearing regulation up and down capacities.
-That way, the mixed integer program (MIP) proposed in \cite{LiChenTong22SoC} can accurately calculate the storage SoC-dependent cost.
-We used this MIP to conduct the market clearing for the SoC-dependent marginal cost (solid line in the top left of Fig.~\ref{fig:ToyEx}) and calculated the true profit $\Pi$ for storage after obtaining the dispatch results under different storage bidding parameters.
+That way, the MIP proposed in \cite{LiChenTong22SoC} can accurately calculate the storage SoC-dependent cost.
+We used this MIP to conduct the market clearing for the SoC-dependent marginal cost (yellow lines in Fig.~\ref{fig:ToyEx}) and calculated the true profit $\Pi$ for storage after obtaining the dispatch results under different storage bidding parameters.
 In Appendix \ref{sec:Prop2proof}, we explain the condition for clearing unidirectional regulation capacities.
 As for the EDCR bid and SoC-independent bid, we cleared with convex market clearing problems \eqref{eq:CVX_bi}.

 We simulated 500 random scenarios and calculated the average system cost computed by \eqref{eq:objSysCost}, average storage throughout,\footnote{Storage throughout is the sum of the energy dispatch and regulation capacities cleared over $T$-interval.} and average storage profits.
 These metrics versus the bid scale factor were plotted in Fig.~\ref{fig:storage profit} for cases with different storage bidding parameters.
 The main conclusions are as follows.